gdubicki/centos-pam-with-update-motd/README.md

 This repo contains the code for ☝️.
 And the RPM itself is under [releases](https://github.com/gdubicki/centos-pam-with-update-motd/releases).

-You may want to read my article about this solution ["Dynamic MOTD on Centos 7, like on Ubuntu"](https://medium.com/@GregDubicki/dynamic-motd-on-centos-7-like-on-ubuntu-60d66e1b806d).
+You may want to read my article about this solution first: ["Dynamic MOTD on Centos 7, like on Ubuntu"](https://medium.com/@GregDubicki/dynamic-motd-on-centos-7-like-on-ubuntu-60d66e1b806d).

-Or you may just go straight to using this. :)
+Or you may just scroll down and start using this. :)

 ## Status️